natesworksdev/Ryujinx/README.md

 Run `dotnet run -c Release -- path\to\homebrew.nro` inside the Ryujinx project folder to run homebrew apps.
 Run `dotnet run -c Release -- path\to\game.nsp/xci` to run official games.

-Every files related to Ryujinx are stored in the `RyuFs` folder.
+Every file related to Ryujinx is stored in the `RyuFs` folder.
 Located in `C:\Users\USERNAME\AppData\Roaming\` for Windows, `/home/USERNAME/.config` for Linux or `/Users/USERNAME/Library/Application Support/` for macOS.

 ## Latest build